-NILE has nearly 20 years' experience in advising teachers on European funding.
+NILE has over 20 years' experience in advising teachers on European funding.
 Please get in touch with our Registrar, Alison Lake if you have any further questions.

 For more information, visit the EU's Erasmus+ overview page and the Education, Audiovisual and Cultural Executive Agency website.
 You can also follow Erasmus+ on Facebook and Twitter, or contact your National Agency for details of the process and priorities in your country.